kantarcise/mspritu.github.io/_research/6-Mobile_Tracking.md

 #location: "San Francisco, California"
 ---

-In this project, it is aimed that object detection and tracking methods used on computers in general are integrated into mobile devices, especially smart phones, which are more common in daily life than computers.
+The aim of this project is to integrate object detection and tracking methots to mobile devices especially smart phones; which are more common in daily life than computers.

 In addition, thanks to sensors, one of the most important gains of working on mobile devices, it is aimed to increase object tracking performance in case of moving camera.
 All these goals have been reached under various assumptions and details are included in the study.